microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

-# Challenge 2 – Create Unit Test in Azure DevOps
+# Challenge 2 – Create a Unit Test in Azure DevOps

 ## Prerequisites